If we can cook it, you can cook it!

 Spread the love

-Spread the loveHats off to Tyler Florence for the inspiration for this recipe.
-I can’t really claim that I followed Tyler’s recipe.
-But the basics are his.
-It can be made entirely without turning on the stove…with one caveat*.
-Everything goes into the blender in […]
+Spread the loveTHE WEATHER IS PREDICTED TO BE BRUTAL THIS WEEK… It’s the perfect temperature to bring back this recipe.
+Watermelon Gazpacho can be made entirely without turning on the stove…with one caveat*.
+Everything goes into the blender in easy steps that might take 10 […]

 Leave a Reply